vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 Then (the princess) commissioned the splendid ‘Master of Prabhāvatī’, (the image of the) Lord of the World, within the temple, for the sake of undecaying merit of

 35 Above, p.
 125; Bakker 1997, 167.
 Granoff 1992, 187 refers to a temple built after the cre mation of the Jain minister Vastupāla on Mt Satruñjaya called ‘Svargārohanaprāsāda’. ´ Granoff 1992 (passim) proves that the building of memorial temples was just as pop ular in Jainism as it was in Hinduism.
-This type of memorial temple seems to be referred to under the C¯ol.as as pal.l.i-paṭai in Tamil: ‘temple erected in memory of kings’.
-Huntington 1985, 310 conjectures that the famous Dharmarāja shrine in Māmallapuram may have been such a pal.l.i-paṭai, since it contains a portrait image of the Pallava king Nr̥siṁhavarman I himself on its southern face.
+This type of memorial temple seems to be referred to under the Cōḷas as paḷḷi-paṭai in Tamil: ‘temple erected in memory of kings’.
+Huntington 1985, 310 conjectures that the famous Dharmarāja shrine in Māmallapuram may have been such a paḷḷi-paṭai, since it contains a portrait image of the Pallava king Nr̥siṁhavarman I himself on its southern face.

 36 The wide-spread practice to install liṅgas in commemoration of the deceased, which could be comprised in the category of ‘memorial’, is left out of account here.
 An example hereof is e.g. attested by the Mathurā Pilaster Inscription of Candragupta II, Year 61, above, p.
 287, below, p.
 494. For this practice in Nepal, centering around Paśupatinātha, see Mirnig 2016.